 Fiori “Part Two”

-As soon as SAP switches to a new illusory user interface, Hasso Plattner will come out and announce how revolutionary it is.
+As soon as SAP switches to a new imaginary user interface, Hasso Plattner will come out and announce how revolutionary it is.
 The slavish consulting companies will begin repeating whatever Hasso says as the future direction.
-Beautiful PowerPoints will be created which will herald the new luxurious SAP user interface.
+Beautiful PowerPoints will be created, which will herald the new luxurious SAP user interface.

 The entire process will repeat itself.